abhixdd/Chartly/README.md

-# QuickCharts
+# Chartly

-QuickCharts is a lightweight JavaScript library for creating simple yet customizable charts, including bar charts, line charts, and pie charts.
+Chartly is a lightweight JavaScript library for creating simple yet customizable charts, including bar charts, line charts, and pie charts.
 It's designed to be easy to use and integrate into your projects.

 ## Features